KabuchoG/printf/README.md

 This repository contains collaborative printf projects.
-_printf is a custom implementation
+_printf is a custom implementation of the